dlandry/reactorhub/README.md

 # reactorhub.github.io
 Youtube Reactor web page :

-Purpose: A javascript webpage that allows youtube reactors to react to videos without (significantly less?) fear of copyright strikes.
+Purpose: A javascript webpage that allows youtube reactors to react to videos without (significantly less?) fear of a copyright strikes.

 Definitions:
   reactor: the person creating a video reacting to a target videos